 Well here’s the shocker, I don’t want them to go to university or get a job.
 I never want them to have to work for somebody else ( I don’t), I believe that most university degrees are worthless ( I have one).
 Back in the day the educational elite were the only ones with the tertiary pieces of paper, now the world and his dog goes to university, it’s a devalued system that traps kids with years of state debt.
 A degree is just a comodity with a dollar value, it’s commercial, it’s a product.
 Yes, I know, that is an excruciatingly privileged thing to say.

 However, maybe they will want to go that way, maybe they’ll want to go into a profession where a degree is required ( medicine, vet, law etc) or maybe they’ll want to go through sheer academic thirst.
 If so we’ll have to do it.
 They can still sit the exams, still get in, fairly easily actually but I’m not going to explain that whole process here.

 I don’t know what the future holds, no parent does.
 The parents of traditionally schooled kids don’t know either.
 Kids still come out of the school system unable to read or so angry at the system that they shoot up the school ( ouch!) but I know for sure that right now we’re winning.
-We have a 100% reading success rate at our school, not every school can say that.
+We have a 100% reading success rate at our school.
+Not every school can say that.
 Incidentally, I did not “teach” them to read, they taught themselves with huge success and a lot of it came through gaming and wanting to be able to communicate in those little text boxes.

 Homeschool History Field Trips